 - Services we receive from our professional advisors, such as lawyers, accountants and consultants; to further our charitable aims including to fundraise.

 We will only send you marketing materials according to the preferences you submitted to us – either via our Website or another medium.
-Where you have indicated to us that you do not want to receive any marketing materials from us, we will respect your preference.
-If you would like to update your preferences at any point, please email us at email@example.com, call us on 0300 123 1801 or write to us at:
+Where you have indicated to us that you do not want to receive any marketing materials from us, or you do not wish us to build profiles of you, we will respect your preference.
+If you would like to update your preferences at any point, please email us at firstname.lastname@example.org, call us on 0300 123 1801 or write to us at:

 10 Dumbarton Road